Forgetting is Everywhere: Related work

 \section{Related work}

-In this paper, we study the prevalence of forgetting in general learning algorithms.
+In this paper, we study forgetting as a general property of learning algorithms.
 While terminology varies across fields, all phenomena involving the loss of previously acquired knowledge reflect the same underlying process.
-For clarity, we refer to all such phenomena collectively as \emph{forgetting}.
+For clarity, we refer to all such phenomena as \emph{forgetting}.